RollingRabz/Data-Engineer-Zoomcamp_2024_ws/Module_1/README.md

 ```

 ## Running Postgres and pgAdmin with Docker-Compose
-From above, to connect 2 images together we have to created docker network.
-However, we can connect 2 docker images together without creating network by using yaml file
+From above, to connect 2 docker containers together we have to created docker network.
+However, we can connect 2 docker containers together without creating network by using yaml file

 Run docker using